 Not all careers last forever.
-For those that begin a career with an expiration date, the transition into a new role, often within an entirely different industry, can be a challenging but rewarding experience.
+Some of us start working in a career that may have an expiration date.
+The transition from short-term careers into a new role, often within an entirely different industry, can be a challenging but rewarding experience.

-The chances are if you are facing retirement from your career at an early age, you likely started when you were a school-leaver, or even while you were still at school.
+Facing retirement from your career at an early age suggests that you likely started when you were a school-leaver, or even while you were still at school.
 You may have missed out on a range of opportunities that were available to your peers, such as A-Levels or university.
 A career change could be the driving force that inspires you to achieve those qualifications you missed out on.

-While you may lack the relevant qualifications required for a particular career, those who retire early from their first career will undoubtedly have a great deal of experience.
-You will have accumulated a robust and diverse skillset that will be transferable to a range of occupations.
-Be sure to highlight the skills you have developed during your first career in your CV, and use our CV template to get started.
+It may be the case that you lack the relevant qualifications required for a particular career.
+Nevertheless, those who retire early from their first career will undoubtedly have a great deal of experience.
+You will have accumulated a robust and diverse skillset that will be transferable to a range of other occupations.
+It’s important to highlight the skills you developed in your first career, so be sure to read our guide on How to Emphasise Transferable Skills.

-However, don’t be afraid to be different.
-If you are interested in a particular career path that is dissimilar to the industry you initially worked in, you should have the confidence to go for it.
+On the other hand, don’t be afraid to make an even bigger change.
+Maybe you are interested in a particular career path that is dissimilar to the industry you initially worked in.
+If that’s the case, you should have the confidence to go for it.
 Perhaps you have retired from a sporting career at the age of 25, and now have ambitions to become an engineer.
-Or you spent 15 years of your life working as a model, but now at the age of 30, you are eager to enter politics.
-Whatever is of interest to you, there are options available to ensure you gain the education, qualifications, or training you need to succeed.
+Or you’ve spent 15 years of your life working as a model, but have always been eager to enter politics.
+Whatever is of interest to you, there are options available.
+They will ensure you gain the education, qualifications, or training you need to succeed.